Korea, Republic of

-- Since being introduced at the end of 2010 in a bid to tighten control of offshore income and prevent cross-border tax evasion attempts, the requirements for reporting offshore financial accounts have been tightened.
-The law requires Korean residents or domestic companies to report their offshore financial accounts if the aggregate balance of these accounts exceed KRW 0.5 billion at the end of each month during the year.
-For these purposes, offshore financial accounts mean not only bank accounts, stock brokerage accounts, but also bonds, derivatives, or fund transaction-related accounts.
+- In a bid to tighten control of offshore income and prevent cross-border tax evasion attempts, the law requires Korean residents or domestic companies to report their offshore financial accounts if the aggregate balance of these accounts exceed KRW 0.5 billion at the end of each month during the year.
+For these purposes, offshore financial accounts mean not only bank accounts and stock brokerage accounts, but also bonds, derivatives, fund transaction-related accounts, or cryptocurrency (or other virtual assets) trading accounts.
 A penalty will be imposed for each failure to comply with the reporting requirements.
-Where the underreported or unreported amount exceeds a certain threshold (KRW5 billion.at present), up to two-year imprisonment or fines no more than 13%~20% of the underreported or unreported amount will be imposed.
+Where the under-reported or unreported amount exceeds a certain threshold (KRW 5 billion at present), up to two-year imprisonment or fines of no more than 13% to 20% of the under-reported or unreported amount will be imposed.

 Law for reporting of specified financial transaction information